 If a loved one has died due to someone else’s negligence, you may be entitled to receive money damages by bringing a survival or wrongful death action.
-A New Orleans wrongful death lawyer at Smiley Law Group can help you throughout this tragic time and relieve much of the unwanted stresses.
+A Louisiana wrongful death lawyer at Smiley Law Firm can help you throughout this tragic time and relieve much of the unwanted stresses.

-Tort law in Louisiana has specific statutes which lay out the process for loved ones who have died due to someone else’s negligence.
-If you have had a horrific event happen like a car accident, medical malpractice, or another catastrophic accident that has taken the life of someone close to you, then it is possible that you or a closer relative may be able to bring either a Survival or Wrongful Death action, or both.
+Tort (negligence) law in Louisiana has specific statutes which lay out the process for loved ones who have died due to someone else’s negligence.
+If you have had a horrific event happen like a car accident, medical malpractice, or another catastrophic accident that has taken the life of someone close to you, then it is possible that you or a closer relative may be able to bring either a survival or wrongful death action, or both.

 The damages here prescribe or expire one year after the death of the of the deceased.
 The type of damages awarded here are, general, financial contributions, loss of services along with pain and suffering.
 Courts will try to compensate the loss by ordering the negligent party to pay money damages to the surviving family.

 If a relative has suffered a wrongful death due to the negligence or recklessness of another, you may be entitled to compensation.
-Contact Smiley Law Firm to speak with a New Orleans wrongful death lawyer.
+Contact Smiley Law Firm to speak with a New Orleans, Louisiana wrongful death lawyer.